Under the guidance of one or two scientific mentors, each Cary REU student performs an independent research project of their own design.

 The Cary REU program in Translational Ecology engages students in activities in three interwoven strands that, when experienced together, provide a strong foundation for pursuing excellence in ecology:

 A brief description of the activities in each strand follows.

 Hallmarks of the Cary REU program are emphases on reflective practice and collaborative science.
-We try to foster critical reflection about science and its linkages to society in every facet of the program.
-Starting on the first day, students are given notebooks and guided in reflective journaling that is revisited frequently at the beginning or end of many of the summer’s sessions.
-Specific activities within this strand include:
+We try to foster critical reflection in every facet of the program, and students are guided in reflective journaling that is revisited frequently at the beginning or end of most of the summer’s sessions.
+Specific activities within this strand in the 2021 program will include:

 While skills in data visualization, interpretation and analysis are critically important to the generation and communication of scientific knowledge, many undergraduate students arrive with few of these skills.
 The R platform is a rigorously vetted freeware program that has been experiencing an increased popularity among data experts in academia and corporations.
 Its interface encourages students to develop confidence in writing code to manipulate, visualize and analyze their data.
 This workshop has multiple sessions throughout the summer and supports students in building proficiency in statistics for study design, data visualization and interpretation, data analysis, and data documentation and archiving.

 To support students in developing effective writing skills, we offer a multi-session workshop focused on research proposals and scientific papers, culminating in intensive work on their final papers toward the end of the program.
 Students have several opportunities for peer review coupled with post review reflection on their own writing, along with individual consultation with the workshop leader.

 Students will participate in a number of other activities during 2021 Cary REU program including: